top of page

 Executive Director

-Kimberly is a scientist, educator, and all around hydrophile with a deep passion for science education and a strong commitment to cultivating the next generation of environmental stewards.
+Kimberly is a scientist, educator, and lifelong hydrophile with a deep commitment to experiential science education and cultivating the next generation of environmental stewards..

-With years of experience in both formal and informal science education—and nearly a decade of research experience spanning genetics, neuroscience, and marine biology—Kimberly brings a creative, interdisciplinary approach to teaching and learning.
-She previously taught Biology, Aquaculture, and AP Environmental Science at Tabor Academy in Marion, MA, where she also coached the sailing team.
+With extensive experience in both formal and informal science education — and nearly a decade of research spanning genetics, neuroscience, and marine biology — she brings an interdisciplinary and creative approach to teaching and learning.
+Kimberly previously taught Biology, Aquaculture, and AP Environmental Science at Tabor Academy in Marion, MA, where she also coached sailing.
 She later served as Director of Sustainability for Sail Martha’s Vineyard, teaching Marine Science and Sustainability at Martha’s Vineyard Regional High School.

-More informally, Kimberly has taught marine biology at the Woods Hole Children's School of Science, biological illustration through the Falmouth Academy Summer Program, and K-6 environmental lessons with Habitat Kids on Martha's Vineyard.
+Beyond the classroom, Kimberly has taught marine biology at the Woods Hole Children’s School of Science, biological illustration through the Falmouth Academy Summer Program, and K–6 environmental education with Habitat Kids on Martha’s Vineyard.

-Kimberly believes students learns best through direct experience and hands-on activities.
-In addition to doing lab based research at the University of California Santa Barbara, Brown University, and the Marine Biological Laboratory, Kimberly has spent time doing research at sea aboard larger sailing vessels.
-She sailed aboard the 95' research vessel Sorcerer II, sailing from Panama to Bermuda during their second global ocean sampling expedition, sequencing sea water to search for novel organisms and genes.
-She also spent two weeks aboard Sea Education Association's 134' SSV Corwith Cramer, studying ocean plastics.
+Her research experience includes laboratory work at the University of California, Santa Barbara, Brown University, and the Marine Biological Laboratory, as well as field research at sea.
+She sailed aboard the 95-foot research vessel Sorcerer II from Panama to Bermuda during a global ocean sampling expedition and spent two weeks aboard Sea Education Association’s SSV Corwith Cramer studying ocean plastics.

 Kimberly is a USCG 50-ton licensed captain, but her favorite powerboat is her 15-foot wooden tugboat.
 You can usually find Kimberly with her chocolate lab, Yanmar, and if they aren't on the water, they are likely both dreaming about it.